Justin Posey locations mentioned in Beyond the Maps Edge

 Dad’s House

 • Southern New Mexico VERIFIED – Highlighted as the landscape that shaped the narrator’s father (“rugged landscapes of southern New Mexico”).
 It implies the father’s upbringing/character forged in the American Southwest.
-Importance: Secondary (informs Dad’s persona, though not the scene of the chapter’s events).

 • American Southwest VERIFIED – Referenced broadly in describing Dad’s hardened hands, which “had wrestled every piece of machinery in the American Southwest”.
-Emphasizes the region of his labor and adventures (New Mexico, Arizona).
-Importance: Mentioned-only (general regional reference to characterize Dad).

 (No fictional locales.
 All locations correspond to real places or regions in the Western U.S.)